 Chemotherapy

-Chemotherapy is the use of drugs to kill cancer cells.
+Chemotherapy means using drugs to kill cancer cells.
 It may be given by:

 The drugs travel through the bloodstream to kill cancer cells, but some healthy cells are killed as well.